 Scholarly Commons Citation

 Santos, Alvaro, "Three Transnational Discourses of Labor Law in Domestic Reforms" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 475.
+475.